Lesser-Known Best Tourist Spots in Japan: A Guide to the Road Less Traveled

 Start a special journey that will leave you with a positive influence along the Shikoku Pilgrimage.
 The 1,200-kilometer route connects 88 sacred temples associated with the revered Buddhist monk Kobo Daishi.

-Whether you choose to walk, cycle, or drive, this ancient trail offers a unique opportunity similar to meditation to energize you.
-Exploring the island’s diverse landscapes and rich cultural heritage is not just a feast to the eyes but also to the mind.
+Whether you choose to walk, cycle, or drive, this ancient trail offers a unique opportunity to energize yourself, similar to meditation.
+Exploring the island’s diverse landscapes and rich cultural heritage is not just a feast for the eyes but also for the mind.

 The Iya Valley